3 Bad Writing Habits Preventing You From Writing (And How to Break Them)

 There have been a lot of comments on our Instagram posts lately about the perfect writing conditions.
 We'll post something about writing even if you don't feel like it, and inevitably someone will say they're waiting on “the same inspiration that started the story” or “for life to calm down.”

 Look.
 I get it.
-When the sun is shining, I’m in a great mood.
+When the sun is shining, I'm in a great mood.
 I have motivation for everything.
-When it’s dreary, I don’t.
-But I live in Ohio and if I waited for the sun to show its face before I got down to writing, I’d write maybe ten days a year.
-(Okay, that’s a bit exaggerated, but you get my point.)
+When it's dreary, I don't.
+But I live in Ohio and if I waited for the sun to show its face before I got down to writing, I'd write maybe ten days a year.
+(Okay, that's an exaggeration, but you get my point.)

 There are no “perfect” writing conditions.
 You either write—or you don't.